sehugg/awesome-8bitgamedev/README.md

 ## Open-Source BIOSs

-* [http://a2go.applearchives.com/roms/](apple][go) - The Apple\]\[Go ROM is a public domain Apple \]\[ replacement ROM that is capable of running most games not requiring Applesoft.
+* [apple2go](http://a2go.applearchives.com/roms/) - The Apple\]\[Go ROM is a public domain Apple \]\[ replacement ROM that is capable of running most games not requiring Applesoft.
 This ROM was written in 2006 by Marc Ressl specifically for use with the Apple\]\[Go Emulator

-* [https://github.com/MEGA65/open-roms](open-roms) - A project to create unencumbered open-source ROMs for use on selected retro computers
+* [open-roms](https://github.com/MEGA65/open-roms) - A project to create unencumbered open-source ROMs for use on selected retro computers

-* [http://cbios.sourceforge.net/](CBIOS) - A BSD-licensed MSX BIOS written from scratch by BouKiCHi (no cassette/disk/BASIC yet)
+* [CBIOS](http://cbios.sourceforge.net/) - A BSD-licensed MSX BIOS written from scratch by BouKiCHi (no cassette/disk/BASIC yet)

 ## Books

 * [8bitworkshop Books](https://www.amazon.com/s?k=8bitworkshop) - Books that go along with the [8bitworkshop IDE](https://8bitworkshop.com/): "Making Games for the Atari 2600", "Making 8-bit Arcade Games in C", "Making Games for the NES", and "Designing Video Game Hardware in Verilog"

 * [Retro Game Dev: C64 Edition](https://www.amazon.com/Retro-Game-Dev-Derek-Morris/dp/0692980652/ref=sr_1_1?keywords=c64+game+dev&qid=1571357742&sr=8-1) - Using modern tools, this introductory book guides you through all the elements required to make two mini games: a space shooter and a platformer, and run them on an emulator or real C64 hardware.
 Uses CBM prg Studio (Windows IDE)

+## Community

+* [AtariAge Forums](https://atariage.com/forums/) - Lots of active [programming forums](https://atariage.com/forums/forum/42-game-programming/) for 2600, 5200, 7800, Lynx, Jaguar, ColecoVision, Intellivision, TI-99/4A, homebrew, hacks and more.

+* [NesDev Forums](https://forums.nesdev.com/) - Discussion of NES/Famicom programming, emulation, graphics, music, and more.

+* [SMS Power Forums](http://www.smspower.org/forums/) - Discussion of all things SEGA!

 ## Misc.